 Helge Nielsen, Director

 Helge Nielsen graduated from the Norwegian School of Economics (NHH) in 1975.
 He has broad and diverse senior management experience both nationally and internationally, including listed companies.
 He has been in charge of tech-driven international market organizations and responsible for major restructuring processes.
-Currently, Mr. Nielsen runs his own consultancy company, which provides management for hire.
+Currently, Helge Nielsen runs his own consultancy company, which provides management for hire.
 He also holds various directorships.